Establishing a Trust in Kenya

 What type of trust can one establish in Kenya?

-A trust established with the sole purpose of being beneficial to the general public is classified as a charitable trust.
+A trust established to be beneficial to the general public is classified as a charitable trust.
 Some of the critical areas of focus include human rights, environment, religion, education, among others.
 It is essential to note that a charitable trust registered in Kenya can pursue its objectives in Kenya or any other jurisdiction.
 It must be discretionary, and the trustee has the power to defer distribution for a period not exceeding the duration of the trust.

-A family trust is a type of trust that may be either living or testamentary, partly charitable or non-charitable, that is registered or incorporated to organize their personal estate.
-It must be made in contemplation of other beneficiaries (including the settlor, relatives or not, or dead or alive), for the preservation or creation of wealth for generations, and a non-trading entity.
+A family trust may be either living or testamentary, partly charitable or non-charitable, that is registered or incorporated to organize their personal estate.
+It must be made in contemplation of other beneficiaries (including the settlor, relatives or not, or dead or alive), for preserving or creating wealth for generations, and a non-trading entity.

 A trust that is established with the express power of revocation, the trust will be deemed to be an irrevocable trust.
 Further, if the trust provides for express power of revocation, but the settlor does not exercise the said power during his lifetime, the trust will be considered an irrevocable trust.